 This is the problem that many YouTube polyglots have created.
 You've probably seen videos of Wouter Corduwer, Steve Kaufmann, Ikenna or Olly Richards.
 The videos have titles such as "Polyglots speaks 13 languages".

-It's cool that they have the dedication to try and learn all these language.
+It's cool that they such a dedication to language learning.
 It's a cool partytrick.
 Most of them know maybe 2 foreign languages at a relatively good level, 2 more at an okay-ish level, and the rest they know the absolute basics.

 This is still a great achievement.
-But for most of them, learning languages has now become their job.
+But for most of them, language learning has now become their job.
 So they have plenty of time to put into it.

 Learning your 7th language will also be a lot faster than your 1st foreign language.